We Can Help You Get The Compensation You Deserve.

-Serious injuries caused by accidents are traumatic experiences for the victims and their families.
-Our attorneys understand that recovering from a serious injury is challenging enough without having to worry about money to cover your medical bills and other expenses.
-That is why our personal injury lawyers are here to help you and your family with your case.
+Serious injuries can be caused in a number of different circumstances, but no matter how they are caused, they are extremely painful and upsetting for the victims and their families.
+Our attorneys understand that dealing with a serious injury is challenging enough without also having to worry about where to get the money to cover your medical bills and other expenses.
+That is why we are here to help you and your family with your case.

-Under Pennsylvania law, certain types of injuries are considered to be serious injuries.
-In broad terms, serious injuries under the law are those that cause permanent disfigurement, impairment of a bodily function, or a fatality.
+Under Pennsylvania law, only certain types of injuries are considered to be serious injuries.
+In broad terms, serious injuries under Pennsylvania law are injuries that cause permanent disfigurement, impairment of a bodily function, or a fatality.
 This definition encompasses a wide variety of different types of injuries, but if you are unsure if your injury is considered serious under the law, your Philadelphia serious injury attorney can help answer that question.

 - Cuts, scars, or severe burns that cause permanent disfigurement